wp-plugins/mad-mimi/readme.txt

 == Changelog ==

+= 1.5 =
+* Added: Users added in the WordPress admin are now added to lists if "Sync Users" is enabled.
+* Fixed: Some PHP warnings

 = 1.4.6 =
 * Fixed some PHP warnings
 * Moved including the widget file to the MadMimi class - hopefully that will solve end of file issues for some users.